vdarkobar/Home_Cloud/README.md

 ### CloudFlare prep:

-Point your root domain (example.com) to your WAN IP using an A record.
+Point your root domain (example.com) to your WAN IP using an A record. <a href="https://github.com/vdarkobar/misc/blob/main/cloudflare-dns-entries-740x226.webp">Example</a>
 ```
     A | example.com | YOUR WAN IP
 ```